FortechRomania/coding-challenges/e-commerce-challenge.md

 #E-commerce Challenge

 We want to build an e-commerce solution.
-Your mission, shall you choose to accept it, would be to closely mimic the specific behavior of such an store.
+Your mission, shall you choose to accept it, would be to closely mimic the specific behavior of such a store.

 **To help we came up with a story:**